When I was a child, my mom told me I shouldn’t eat too much coriander because she thought it was harmful to the brain.

 After a few weeks, you’ll have a fully rooted coriander cutting.

-You can do that by keeping it in the dark for one to two days and protecting it from harsh weather.
+You can keep it in the dark for one to two days, and protect it from harsh weather.

-And make sure to consume it regularly to get all of its medicinal benefits.
+And make sure to consume it often to get all of its medicinal benefits.